 Towards a Revised Syllabus

 ABRSM have been planning to revise their piano scales syllabus for some years, and their proposals were the subject of two online consultations, first in November 2017, then again in April 2019.
-Their basic stated aim has been to “reduce the preparation load”; in other words, to sanction a significant reduction in the teaching and learning of scales, arpeggios and broken chords.
+Their basic stated aim has been to “reduce the preparation load”, realistically meaning to sanction a reduction in the exam-led teaching and learning of scales, arpeggios and chords.

 Most teachers have said for some time that the present scales requirements in ABRSM grade exams are excessive and need, if you’ll pardon the pun, scaling back a bit (especially in the higher grades).